gwastro/pycbc/docs/workflow/segments.rst

 The veto-definer file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The veto definer file groups a set of flags together, defining what is meant as CAT_1 vetoes.
-We could explictly map the veto-definer from the XML file into a list of flags (removing the veto-definer altogether), but it is easier to just use the veto-definer and let the detchar group decide what these flags should be.
+We could explicitly map the veto-definer from the XML file into a list of flags (removing the veto-definer altogether), but it is easier to just use the veto-definer and let the detchar group decide what these flags should be.

 When using a veto-definer we have access to "special" flag names corresponding to what's in the veto-definer.
-That is:
+These special flag names are:

 `CAT_1`: All flags given the `category` value of 1 within the veto-definer file.
 `CAT_2`: All flags given the `category` value of 2 within the veto-definer file.
 `CAT_H`: All flags given the `category` value of 3 within the veto-definer file.
-There's some history/confusion here.
-Since S6 we've been storing hardware injections in the `category=3` field of the veto-definer.
+There's some history/confusion here : since S6 we've been storing hardware injections in the `category=3` field of the veto-definer.
 Don't worry about that, this just means all hardware injection flags.
 `CAT_3`.
 All flags given the `category` value of 4 within the veto-definer file.
-As above this is where category 3 vetoes are traditionally stored.
-These have not been used since the start of Advanced LIGO/Virgo, so we can probably ignore this now.
+As mentioned above, this is where category 3 vetoes are traditionally stored.
+These vetoes have not been used since the start of Advanced LIGO/Virgo, so we can probably ignore this now.

 Examples of using these flags are given at the top.
 All of the stuff below also applies to these "special" flags, but some of these combinations may be a little odd.